 Equipment is stated at cost less accumulated depreciation.
-The residual values and useful lives of equipment are reviewed at each balance sheet date, and adjusted where appropriate.
+The residual values and useful lives of equipment are reviewed at each Statement of Financial Position date, and adjusted where appropriate.
 Depreciation is calculated using the straight-line method over four to five years.
 Where the carrying amount of equipment is greater than the estimated recoverable amount, the carrying amount is reduced to the recoverable amount.

-Generally, costs associated with the maintenance of existing computer software are recognised as an expense when incurred.
-However, expenditure that enhances and extends the benefits of computer software programs beyond their original specifications and lives is recognised as a capital improvement and capitalised as part of the original cost of the software.
+Generally, costs associated with the maintenance of equipment are recognised as an expense when incurred.
+However, expenditure that enhances and extends the benefits of equipment beyond their original specifications and lives is recognised as a capital improvement and capitalised as part of the original cost of the equipment.